 Is Origins Cruelty-Free?

-By choosing to sell in mainland China, Origins must have their products tested on animals.
-Therefore I would not consider Origins to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Origins must have its products tested on animals.
+Therefore, we would NOT consider Origins to be a cruelty-free brand.

 Is Origins Vegan?